kstenerud/concise-encoding/cbe-specification.md

 Example:

+    FIXME
     [94 D0 03 00 00 00 00 30 A2] = -7.50

 ### Time Type

-Date/time values follow the Gregorian calendar, are UTC based, and are binary packed into unsigned integers.
+Date/time values use an ordinal format (day-of-year rather than day-of-month), are UTC based, and are binary packed into unsigned integers.
 Their packed representation can be read directly off the buffer in little endian byte order.

 Encoded values are comparable, but cannot be used arithmetically.